tofuutils/tenv/README.md

 <details><summary><b>terraform version files</b></summary><br>

 If you put a `.terraform-version` or `.tfswitchrc` file in the working directory, one of its parent directory, or user home directory, tenv detects it and uses the version written in it.
-Note, that TFENV_TERRAFORM_VERSION can be used to override version specified by `.terraform-version` file.
+Note, that TFENV_TERRAFORM_VERSION can be used to override version specified by those files.

 Recognize same values as `tenv tf use` command.